-• The Retirement Plan submitted the required documents by the September 30 deadline.

-• The OAG and our consultant, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2022 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
-However, we believe that two of the assumptions, investment return and inflation, should continue to be monitored and justified on an annual basis.

-• The 8.25 percent investment return assumption used by the Plan is at the upper edge of reasonable based on the Plan's asset allocation and remains at the upper end of investment return assumptions used by other plans.
-The underlying inflation assumption is on the upper end of the reasonable range based on current and recent historical capital market assumptions.
-The Plan's investment consultant conducted projections that found an expected 10-year return of 8.32 percent.

-• The funded ratio of the Retirement Plan increased from 53.27 percent in the January 1, 2021 Valuation to 54.99 percent in the January 1, 2022 Valuation.
+- The Retirement Plan submitted the required documents by the September 30 deadline. - The OAG and our consultant, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2023 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
+However, we believe that two of the assumptions, investment return and inflation, should continue to be monitored and justified on an annual basis. - The 8.25 percent investment return assumption used by the Plan continues to be higher than most public plans but is supported by an investment return analysis conducted by the Plan's Investment Consultant and a high underlying inflation assumption.
+The underlying inflation assumption is on the upper end of the reasonable range based on current and recent historical capital market assumptions. - The funded ratio of the Retirement Plan decreased from 54.99 percent in the January 1, 2022 Valuation to 54.20 percent in the January 1, 2023 Valuation.
 When the funded ratio declines below 60 percent, the Pension Code requires that contribution rates be increased so that the funded ratio is projected to reach 60 percent within 10 years.
-The contribution rates certified by the Retirement Plan Board for 2023 were unchanged from the 2022 contribution rates.
-For both 2022 and 2023, the employer contribution rate is 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 13.324 percent.
-The January 1, 2022 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2023 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2032) and therefore, there was no need to increase the contribution rates.
+The contribution rates certified by the Retirement Plan Board of Trustees for 2024 were increased from the 2023 contribution rates.
+For 2024, the employer contribution rate was increased from 20.647 percent to 21.590 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was increased from 13.324 percent to 13.795 percent.
+The January 1, 2023 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2024 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2033).